 A dual flush toilet is a fantastic option to save water and make your home more environmentally friendly.
 Giving you the option for a half flush or full flush at your discretion, you can lower your water consumption while still getting the job done.
 However, like all toilets, they can present problems that mean the toilet doesn’t function as it should.
-One common problem in dual flush toilets is constant running.
+One common problem in dual flush toilets is constantly running.
 You hear the tank constantly being filled, even when it should be finished and completely full.
-If you’re dual flush toilet is constantly running, first check for the top three problems that cause this trouble:
+If your dual flush toilet is constantly running, first check for the top three problems that cause this trouble:

 Flapper or Seal Trouble